What is HydroPrep?

 I have IBS, will HydroPrep be okay for me?

 Yes.
 The HydroPREP can be used with irritable bowel syndrome or IBS.
 For best results, avoid trigger foods and trigger situations three days prior to your appointment.
 Most IBS patients do just fine with colon lavage and the ‘day before’ protocol.
 According to patient testimonials, most patients are relieved to find a more tolerable, gut-healthy, low volume bowel preparation.

 I have kidney disease.
 Will the HydroPrep be okay for me?

-The HydroPREP is the prep of choice for renal patients.
-The evidence-based HydroPREP is osmotically balanced and shown not to damage kidneys or cause any shifts in electrolytes.
+The HydroPrep LBP is a good choice for renal patients.
+The Danbury evidence demonstrates LBP to be osmotically balanced and shown not to damage kidneys or cause any shifts in electrolytes.

 Why do I need a low fiber diet before a colonoscopy?
 I thought fiber was good for you.

 While fiber is good for you, it is not good for your colonoscopy exam.

 The roughage, residual, and bulk that fiber creates makes it difficult to clean out the colon and hampers visualization of the walls of the colon by your doctor during your colonoscopy exam no matter what prep you choose.
 The goal of your bowel prep is to help your gastroenterologist to see 100% of your colon, in order to exam the walls of your colon, and the removal of any precancerous polyps.
 You can resume your flax psyllium chia seed multi-green shake after your colonoscopy.